How to build a Gantt chart into Microsoft Teams with Bryntum

 });

-We defined this GET method route in our ganttConfig
+We configured this GET method route in our ganttConfig.
+The Gantt chart will load data from this /data route.

 Updating tasks and dependencies